USA

 2 min read

-Trump’s footwear of choice has become a talking point in Washington after it emerged that he has not only “fallen in love” with the classic shoe brand Florsheim, but that he has been sending pairs of his favourite dress shoes to “agency heads, lawmakers, White House advisers and VIPs” including vice president JD Vance, secretary of state Marco Rubio, and secretary of war Pete Hegseth.
+Trump’s footwear of choice has become a talking point in Washington, with the US president said to have sent pairs of Florsheim shoes, to “agency heads, lawmakers, White House advisers and VIPs” including vice president JD Vance, secretary of state Marco Rubio, and secretary of war Pete Hegseth.

-Founded in 1892 by Milton Florsheim, the son of a Chicago-based cobbler – one of countless Jewish shoemaking immigrants – the brand adopted a slogan unlikely to win over Trump today: “The aspiration shoe for the average guy”.
+Founded in by Milton Florsheim, the son of a Chicago-based cobbler – one of countless Jewish shoemaking immigrants – the brand adopted a slogan in its early years unlikely to win over Trump today: “The aspiration shoe for the average guy”.

 To get more news, click here to sign up for our free daily newsletter.